 Ten Reasons Why Projects Fail

 There are 10 reasons why projects fail and the reasons for project failure are well known, but the real reasons for project failure are due to people and communication.
-In all the reasons above, a persona or multiples are involved.
-The introduction of a tool in the hope to fix the problem will actually exaggerate it.
+In all the reasons above, a persona or personas are always involved.

 Hardwired to Communicate

 Every day, we communicate face-to-face, by phone, email, text and online.
 The human brain has evolved with our social nature, meaning we are hard-wired to communicate.
 Despite this natural predisposition, communication is a common cause of project failure.
 Research conducted in 2013 by the Project Management Institute (PMI) confirms this!
 Projects are still failing.
 Let's look at some hard facts about why projects fail.